 How do I know if boarding is the right thing for my child?

-The decision to board is not always an easy one, particularly as you have to anticipate a year or so ahead how a child is going to develop.
+The decision to board is not always an easy one, particularly as you have to anticipate how a child is going to develop.
 We will certainly advise you, and rest assured, if we do not feel a child is ready or right for boarding, we will say so.